refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 This will create a new Rails application with Refinery built in called RickRockStar in a directory called *rickrockstar*.
-It also automatically runs *bundle install* which will find and install all Refinery’s ruby gem dependencies.
+It also automatically runs *bundle install* which will find and install all Refinery's ruby gem dependencies.
 Finally, it creates your database and seeds it with some basic defaults to get you started.

 NOTE: In this guide we are using an SQLite3 database for data storage, because it is a zero-configuration database that works without effort.
-Refinery also supports MySQL and PostgreSQL “out of the box”.
+Refinery also supports MySQL and PostgreSQL "out of the box".
 For important applications, you may wish to use one of these other database systems.